stacks-network/docs/src/pages/authentication/overview.md

 [Ruby](https://github.com/blockstack/ruby-jwt-blockstack/tree/ruby-jwt-blockstack)
 JWT libraries with support for this signing algorithm.

--> The Blockstack JWT implementation is different from other implementations because of the underlying cryptography we employ.
+-> The Stacks JWT implementation is different from other implementations because of the underlying cryptography we employ.
 There are libraries in [Javascript](https://github.com/blockstack/jsontokens-js) and [Ruby](https://github.com/blockstack/ruby-jwt-blockstack) available on the Blockstack Github to allow you to work with these tokens.

 ### Example: authRequest payload schema